gnlaera/CDM/README.md

 ## Couple comparison

-After both partners complete the core assessment, each person can generate a CDM2 Share Code.
+After both partners complete the core assessment, each person can generate a CDM Share Code.

 The Share Code contains summarized core scores, summary results from any optional scored modules you complete, and any culture and life-context factors you choose to tick.